Bei Mir Bistu Shein: Yiddish original

 Sholom Secunda was a composer born in the Russian Empire in 1894.
 He immigrated to the United States as a boy in 1906.
 When composing tunes for Yiddish theater as a young man, Secunda purportedly spurned a youthful George Gershwin as a musical collaborator in favor of Jacob Jacobs, an actor-director affiliated with the Parkway Theater.
 Together, Secunda and lyricist Jacobs created "Bei Mir Bistu Shein" for a Yiddish operetta called I Would If I Could, written in 1932 by Abraham Blum.
-The plot of Blum's operetta was allegedly trite and underwhelming:
+The plot of Blum's operetta was reportedly trite and underwhelming:

 The song itself featured only fleetingly in this original musical production and was performed as a lovers duet by Aaron Lebedeff and Lucy Levin.
 Nevertheless, the song became a well-known crowd-pleaser in Yiddish musical theater and at Jewish enclaves in the Catskills.
 It was a favorite among Jewish bandstands of the Second Avenue milieu.